reshmabidikar/slate/source/includes/_admin.md

 A 204 http status without content.

-## Invalidates Caches per tenant level
+### Invalidates Caches per tenant level

+Ability to invalidate some/all of the caches associated to a specific `Tenant` on a given Kill Bill node/server.

 **HTTP Request**